setkyar/Laravel-Todo/readme.md

 ###Usage
 Download this reposity and run `composer install` via cmd from window, terminal for linux.

-When it's was finish.Open "app/config/database.php" and edit to compatable with your database.
+When it's was finish.Open "app/config/database.php" and edit to compatible with your database.
 For default database configuration as I had done is like the following.

 ```sh
 'mysql' => array(